ArdanaCLM/ardana-dev-tools/README.md

 ### Useful tools

-Once a cloud has been deployed, astack.sh will ensure that the files are created under the ardana-vagrant-models/$cloud-vagrant directory that can make it easier to work with an astack managed cloud.
+Once a cloud has been deployed, astack.sh will ensure that these files are created under the ardana-vagrant-models/${cloud}-vagrant directory that can make it easier to work with an astack managed cloud.

 #### astack-ssh-config